Ricardo-Osorio/TornBrowserExtension/README.md

 - Add a setting for the sidebar to not be shown at all.
 - For items selling at less than $5 should be displayed with a different color for the "discount" background image (something that clearly calls the attention) in place of the current red one.
 - Try to update manifest to load scripts with "document_idle" instead of "document_end" as that could lead to removing some "await requireElement"s
-- On the listings page, should be able to remove all listings of an item
 - On the market page, when there's a profit to be made by either reselling to the NPC stores or market again, shows the two values side by side and perhaps different color/icon
 - Show market resell profit on the bazaar pages the same way it is shown on the market pages.

 ## Known bugs to fix
 - The sidebar is currently being added multiple times whenever the script is loaded.
 This doesn't happen under normal use but it should be prevented anyway.
 - On a bazaar, pressing the "buy" on an item that is highlighted but then aborting and closing that small "buy" window will restore the object to the original form without any price highlights or profit elements, basically resetting it.
-- On the listings page, when the user adds a new item it also seems to triggers the script.
-Needs further testing.
 - Bazaar items with price of $1 and are locked are still being processed but should be ignored instead.
 - On the market page, after buying an item with highlights from the "quick buy" option (not opening a bazaar) and closing the window, the highlights are not removed.
 It would be nice to handle this case even thought its expected due to nothing ever actually changing on that page.